Goal 1 – Self Determination

 Arc of PA

-The Arc of Pennsylvania will launch the Self Advocacy: Inclusive Declarations of Independent Truths (SAID-IT) program, which seeks to break down stigmas and misperceptions of students with intellectual and developmental disabilities (IDD).
-Students will be empowered and their voices amplified by creating valued social roles as lead presenters of student-led school assemblies twice per school year.
-The program will create a positive social experience for students to get to know, receive, and accept diverse students with IDD without bias or ignorance, creating a deeper sense of empathy among both student presenters and school audience.
+The Arc of Pennsylvania will start the Self Advocacy: Inclusive Declarations of Independent Truths (SAID-IT) program.
+The program seeks to break down the stigma and misperceptions of students with intellectual and developmental disabilities (IDD).
+Empowered students will have their voices amplified by creating valued social roles as lead presenters of student-led school assemblies twice per school year.
+The program creates a positive social experience for students to get to know, receive, and accept diverse students with IDD without bias or ignorance.
+The program aims to develop empathy and connection between student presenters and the school audience.

 Empowerment through Employment Grant (ends 12/31/2024)